DannyvdSluijs/puml/README.md

 ## Requirements
 * Most of the dependencies are handled by [composer](http://getcomposer.org).
 There are some requirements not handled by composer.
-  * dot - graphviz version
+  * dot - graphviz version.
+You can check this with `dot -V`

 ## Installing
 * This package is available on [packagist.org](https://packagist.org/packages/dannyvdsluijs/puml), and can be installed by adding the following to you composer.json